Cristiyi/elevenlibrary/README.md

 # elevenlibrary
-An excellent library management systen for AngularJS projects.
+An excellent library management system for AngularJS projects.